15 Small Business Tips for 2022: Take Your Business To The Next Level

 Did you know that email marketing offers one of the highest ROIs among all the marketing strategies to small businesses?
 An average return of $42 for every $1 you spend.
 That’s nuts!

-Of course, you can’t leverage it until you have a list of people to send emails to, so start gathering those addresses from day one.
+Of course, you won’t earn anything until you have a list of people to send emails to, so start gathering those addresses from day one.

-You’ll need a sign-up form for your email list.
-See if your website’s theme allows you to add one without using a third-party app.
-Alternatively, you can use a plugin or app that sends subscribers to your favorite email client.
+You’ll need a sign-up form to get people on your list.
+See if the website platform you’re using allows you to add one from within its software.
+Alternatively, you can use a third-party plugin or app like Automizely to add email subscription to your site.

-Another piece of advice for small business owners is to target issues that people feel very strongly about.
+Another piece of advice for small business owners is to think of solutions to the issues people feel strongly about.

 For example, shipping delays during the holiday season are a frustrating experience for most consumers.
 When packages fail to arrive on time, they’re left with no choice but to wait in anger and disappointment.

 If you can think of a solution to address their pain points, you’ll gain long-term customers who keep coming back and spread the word about your business.
 For instance, if customers are facing delivery delays, you can offer local delivery or local pickup — two options that put more control in their hands and less in the hands of the third-party logistics company